 The NEW Cricut Premium Vinyl has been redesigned to make your DIY projects even easier to create!
 When making previous projects, sometimes using vinyl was a STRUGGLE.
 It bubbled, it didn’t cut the whole way through, or it didn’t work well with any transfer tape.
 Well, I’m happy to let you know that I’m in LOVE with the new Cricut Premium Vinyl!
 Normally I would avoid making glasses or other projects with small cuts like in the pineapple design I used.
 I couldn’t believe how different my user experience was using the new Premium Vinyl!
 The small pieces cut perfectly on the Martha Stewart Cricut Explore Air 2, and the new smooth release technology made it possible for me to weed the design in nearly one piece!
 In addition, when using Standard Grip Cricut Transfer Tape, I was amazed at how easy it was to transfer my design from the backing sheet to the glass.

-HOW TO MAKE DIY PINEAPPLE GLASSES WITH YOUR CRICUT
+HOW TO MAKE PINEAPPLE COCKTAIL GLASSES WITH YOUR CRICUT

 In order to make your own DIY Pineapple Glasses with your Cricut, you’ll need the following supplies: